rodrigopcastro018/nodimo/README.md

 $$\displaystyle \frac{T g^{\frac{1}{2}}}{L^{\frac{1}{2}}} = \Phi{\left(\theta_{0} \right)}$$

 For more applications and functionalities, check the [documentation][Docs Status].

-## Notes

-* The use of Nodimo requires basic knowledge of dimensional analysis, specially on choosing the appropriate set of scaling parameters and indentifying established dimensionless groups.

-* It is recommended the use of [jupyter notebook][Jupyter Notebook] for a better displaying of the results.

 <!-- Links -->
 [Docs Status]: https://nodimo.readthedocs.io/